Dungyichao/STM32F4-LCD_ST7735s/README.md

 # How to Display Color and Character on LCD Using Microcontroller board
 This tutorial shows you how to display string, color and dynamic value on LCD with STM32-Nucleo development board from ground up.
-It will also show you how to read the technical datasheet of LCD.<br />
+It will also show you how to read the technical datasheet of LCD.
+If you are interested in more advance topic of RTOS from scratch, please go to  [Real-Time Operating Systems](https://github.com/Dungyichao/PeriodicScheduler_Semaphore) tutorial. <br />

 1. [What is the Goal and what you need to have](https://github.com/Dungyichao/STM32F4-LCD_ST7735s#1-what-is-the-goal-and-what-you-need-to-have-)
 	* 1.1 [Hardware](https://github.com/Dungyichao/STM32F4-LCD_ST7735s/blob/master/README.md#hardware-and-documents-you-need-to-have-)